 After a few minutes I moved in a little closer just to see how far I could go without sending the entire rookery into the dark sky.
 That would be a great shot, mind you, and it is tempting, but I’ll leave that to someone’s dog to do for me.

 So I shot my fill of the pelicans and their friends, headed back down the beach keeping an eye out for just one more photo op.
-I crested the dunes above the parking lot with the steamy Kia and spent a few more minutes with the wildflowers along the marsh in the waning light (digital cameras and 1600 iso… life really can’t be this good), and then called it a day.
+I crested the dunes above the parking lot and spent a few more minutes with the wildflowers along the marsh in the waning light (digital cameras and 1600 iso… life really can’t be this good), and then called it a day.
 It’s always a bit of relief to pull off that outer layer, get back in the car, away from the wind and thaw out just a bit.

 Photo Factor: (+) If you’re like me and can always find something to shoot, then you’ll do fine here.
 Can’t say how long the wildflowers will be around.
 If you’ve got a longer lens, like 400mm or more, then the birds will give you something to add to your albums.
 Sunset potential too, but it is often foggy. (-) Plenty of salt air blowing around, so wipe your gear off when you get home.